The truth is, some of the most popular and hilarious stand-up comedians are story telling comedians:

 Steve Kelly is a joke telling comedian and very effective at it, delivering one single “joke” after another.
 And he did generate good laughs during his show.

-But when Bill Engvall who is a story telling comedian hit the stage, the difference in the audience laughter generated was like night day.
+But when Bill Engvall who is a story telling comedian hit the stage, the difference in the audience laughter generated was literally like night and day.

 The audience was laughing so hard and so frequently that they could barely catch their breath.
 Collectively, they were waving back and forth like wheat in the wind because of the laughter levels generated.